felixplasser/theodore-qc/doc/source/program_specific_information.rst

 will compute all transition moments between the 1st and the 2nd through 6th states in DRT 1.

-After the computation call `write_den.bash` to convert the binary files into a form that can be read by TheoDORE.
+After the computation call ``write_den.bas`h`` to convert the binary files into a form that can be read by TheoDORE.
 For this purpose the $COLUMBUS variable has to be set.

 State density matrix analysis is possible when the computation of dipole moments was requested.
-In this case it is possible to use the above procedure or to simply analyze the NO coefficient files in the `MOLDEN` directory.
+In this case it is possible to use the above procedure or to simply analyze the NO coefficient files in the ``MOLDEN`` directory.

 MR-CI
 _____

 The MR-CI transition density analysis works in the case that transition moments were requested in the job control stage.
-After this it is assumed that `LISTINGS/trncils....` files with the transition density matrices are available.
+After this it is assumed that ``LISTINGS/trncils*`` files with the transition density matrices are available.
 Frozen core orbitals have to be specified explicitly in the input file to get correct results.
 To specify, for example, four frozen orbitals of *a* symmetry and three of *b* use:

 ::

     ncore={'a':4, 'b':3}

-In addition, the MO-coefficients of the preceeding MCSCF calculation have to be made available, typically in `MOLDEN/molden_mo_mc.sp`.
+In addition, the MO-coefficients of the preceeding MCSCF calculation have to be made available, typically in ``MOLDEN/molden_mo_mc.sp``.

-For a state density analysis at the MR-CI level, the NO files should be read in rather than using the `colmrci` functionality.
-Alternatively, an attachment/detachment analysis can be done with the [densav.x](https://www.univie.ac.at/columbus/docs_COL70/utilities.html#densav) functionality of COLUMBUS.
+For a state density analysis at the MR-CI level, the NO files should be read in rather than using the ``colmrci`` functionality.
+Alternatively, an attachment/detachment analysis can be done with the `densav.x <https://www.univie.ac.at/columbus/docs_COL70/utilities.html#densav>`_ functionality of COLUMBUS.

 Molcas
 ~~~~~~
+The prefered way to use Molcas is through the `libwfa library <https://github.com/libwfa/libwfa>`_,
+which is available through `OpenMolcas <https://gitlab.com/Molcas/OpenMolcas>`_ as described in `JCTC, 13, 5343 (2017) <http://dx.doi.org/10.1021/acs.jctc.7b00718>`_.
-The prefered way to use Molcas is through the [libwfa library](https://github.com/libwfa/libwfa), which is available through [OpenMolcas](https://gitlab.com/Molcas/OpenMolcas).
-In this way it is possible to analyze RASSCF and MS-CASPT2 computatoins.
+In this way it is possible to analyze RASSCF and MS-CASPT2 computations.

 First, run Molcas using the &WFA module